waltermity/llm-d-inference-scheduler/docs/architecture.md

 ### Prefix Aware Scorer Configuration

-- `PREFIX_SCORER_CACHE_CAPACITY` - the cache capacity sets the maximum number of blocks the LRU cache can store.
+- `PREFIX_CACHE_LRU_CAPACITY_PER_SERVER` - the cache capacity sets the maximum number of blocks the LRU cache can store per pod.
 A block maps from a chunk of a prompt to a set of pods that are estimated to have the prefix of the prompt that ends at the keyed chunk.
-- `PREFIX_SCORER_CACHE_BLOCK_SIZE` - the cache block size defines the length of the prompt chunk that a block is keyed by.
+- `PREFIX_CACHE_HASH_BLOCK_SIZE` - the cache block size defines the length of the prompt chunk that a block is keyed by.
+- `PREFIX_CACHE_MAX_PREFIX_BLOCKS`- The maximum number of blocks to find prefix match.
+The default is 128 (or 256*64=16384 characters, or roughly 4096 tokens).
+This is useful to tradeoff prefix match accuracy for performance.

-#### Prefill Scorers:
+#### Prefill Scorers

 ```bash
 export PREFILL_ENABLE_SESSION_AWARE_SCORER=true
 export PREFILL_SESSION_AWARE_SCORER_WEIGHT=1